 Want to know if a sports fields is available at a specific time?
 CLICK HERE to view a calendar showing field availability.
 You will need to go to the second page and scroll down to Luke Jensen Sports Park's fields, which are listed using the abbreviation "LJSP."

 The 2,200-square-foot Bud Van Cleve Community Room is located in the center of the park and has a fantastic view of all five fields.
 The meeting room is disabled accessible and has two restrooms, storage cabinets and a sink.
 It comes equipped with 20 portable tables and 100 chairs

 The room has a maximum capacity of 116 people and may be used during the park’s hours of operation.
 The room is not available for use when the park is closed and when four or more fields are scheduled for organized use.

 The room is named for Bud Van Cleve, a longtime leader in the NE Hazel Dell Neighborhood Association, who died in November 2014.

 For more information about renting the Bud Van Cleve Community Room, contact Clark County Parks at (360) 397-2285 or firstname.lastname@example.org.

 Who was Luke Jensen?

-Luke Jensen was a 9-year-old boy who died from leukemia in May 2010.
-Luke attended King’s Way Christian Schools, just west of the sports park.
-Naming the sports park in memory of Luke was proposed and voted on, along with several other suggested names, as part of a public process in January 2011.
-The park's name was officially approved by the Board of Clark County Commissioners in March 2011.
+Luke Jensen was a 9-year-old boy who died of leukemia in May 2010.
+He attended King’s Way Christian Schools, just west of the sports park.
+Naming the sports park in memory of Luke was proposed and voted on, as were several other suggested names, as part of a public process in January 2011.
+The park's name was officially approved by the Board of County Commissioners in March 2011.

 A plaque offering an inspirational message written by Luke's family was unveiled when the park was dedicated on June 16, 2012.